momolog/rubengares/wp-content/plugins/facebook-pagelike-widget/readme.txt

 == Screenshots ==

-1. See screenshot-1.png - Shows how your plugin will display in frontend.
+1. screenshot-1.png - Explains how you can configure plugin in admin widget area.
-2. screenshot-2.png - Explains how you can configure plugin in admin widget area.
+2. screenshot-2.png - Shows how your plugin will display in frontend sidebar(widget) area.
+3. screenshot-3.png - Shows how your plugin will display in Page or Post as Shortcode.

 == Other Notes ==

 I have tested my widget with following themes.
 Please let me know your theme name, if my widget also works with it.